kanaria69/Mainecoco/README.md

-## There’s a new type of broom out, it’s sweeping the nation.
+## What do you call a duck that gets all A's?
+A wise quacker.